 - How Do I Get A Divorce In Florida?

 - Can One Divorce Attorney Represent Both Spouses?

 - Am I Eligible For An Annulment In Florida?

-How Is The Amount of My Child Support Payments Determined?
+How Is The Amount Of Child Support Determined?

-In the state of Florida, there is a statute called the Child Support Guidelines.
-Your net income, along with the number of children you have, is used to determine the total child support amount that you will need to pay on a monthly basis.
+In the State of Florida, there is a statute called the Child Support Guidelines.
+Your net income, along with the number of children you have is some of the factors used to determine the total child support amount that must be paid on a recurring basis depending on your case.